hafid34bba/AI-for-online-exams/README.md

 - More than one person deteceted. <br>
 - Sound detected 'hello' at .... <br>

-# Steps to run the demo
+# Steps to run the code
 1 - Install the dependencies
 ```bash
 pip install -r requirements.txt